-These photographs explore identity and how portraits shape the way others view us, unconsciously reveal things about ourselves and when created in the manner of the Surrealists pose questions about our subconscious selves.
-Both series employ the gaze as a device to ask questions about the subject.
+Portraits can shape the way others view us, reveal clues about our personalities and when created in the manner of the Surrealists, pose questions about our subconscious.

 Who am I?